n3xusgamedev/n3xus-godot-game/README.md

 - From the Godot editor, press F5 or click the "Play" button in the top-right corner
 - Alternatively, export the project for your target platform through Project > Export

+### Development Setup

+1. **Editor Settings:**
+   - Go to Editor > Editor Settings
+   - Under Interface > Theme, select "Dark" for optimal visibility of the code
+   - Enable "Auto-save" under General > Saving

+2. **Project Configuration:**
+   - Check Project > Project Settings to review existing configurations
+   - Ensure "Forward+" rendering mode is selected under Rendering > Renderer
+   - Input map settings are already configured but can be modified under Input Map

+3. **Working with GDScript:**
+   - Enable static typing by adding type hints to your variables
+   - Follow the existing code structure for consistency
+   - Use the built-in documentation (Help > Search) for GDScript reference

+4. **Scene Organization:**
+   - Main scenes are located in the root directory
+   - Prefab-like scenes (reusable objects) are also in the root
+   - Assets are organized in the `assets/` folder

+5. **Debugging Tips:**
+   - Use `print()` statements for debugging (already used throughout the codebase)
+   - Enable "Visible Collision Shapes" under Debug > Visible Collision Shapes when testing physics
+   - The Remote tab provides runtime inspection of nodes

+6. **Version Control:**
+   - Avoid committing the `.godot/` directory except for essential files
+   - Use the `.gitignore` file to exclude temporary and generated files

 ## Controls